 While coarse, our estimate of the private expenditures on education as a share of output is, if anything, low.
 According to Kingdon (1996a), government reports typically overstate public school enrollment, which results in lower reported private school enrollment, and the misreporting can be significant.
 Furthermore, this estimate does not account for any possible private expenditures incurred by households sending their children to public schools.
 At present it is difficult to establish how large these private supplements are, but we do know that many states only instituted free mid-day meals and free textbooks until relatively late in the 1980s.
 (Kajisa and Palanichamy, 2010).
-Thus, parents may well have supplemented public education via textbooks or even meals at least prior to 1985.
+Thus, parents may well have supplemented public education via textbooks and other expenditures at least prior to 1985.

 The mean of the human capital distribution of the initial parent generation is normalized to a value of ten.
 We then use the Gini coefficient to pin down the variance of this distribution.
-This characterization ensures that, for the sake of our simulation, there is never a case when parental human capital is less than unity.4
+This characterization ensures that, for the sake of our simulation, there is never a case when parental human capital is less than unity.5

 While there is no clear interpretation of subsistence consumption in the data, we set it equal to roughly 40% of mean income in the initial period.
 This figure falls in line with the international poverty line.
-For example, in 2009 Indian GDP per capita was approximately
+For example, in 2009 Indian GDP per capita was approximately US\$1,134, 40% of which equals US\$454, almost exactly the cutoff for the international poverty line of US\$456.25 per year.6